-Sometimes during surgery for Crohn's Disease or Ulverative Colitis (the two main forms of Inflammatory Bowel Disease - IBD), the bowel is brought to the surface of the abdomen.
+Sometimes during surgery for Crohn's Disease or Ulcerative Colitis (the two main forms of Inflammatory Bowel Disease - IBD), the bowel is brought to the surface of the abdomen.
 An opening is made so that digestive waste products drain into a bag rather than through the anus.
 This is called a stoma.

 This information describes different types of stoma and why you may have one.
 It also explains how to care for your stoma and manage it in your everyday life.